 Any values configured here are accessible under the

-globals object on the payload in a workflow run.
 Application globals can be overridden within a workflow by defining a different value at the same key in the workflow globals for that specific workflow.